NPH insulin: Medical uses

 NPH insulin is cloudy and has an onset of 1–3 hours.
 Its peak is 6–8 hours and its duration is up to 24 hours.

 It has an intermediate duration of action, meaning longer than that of regular and rapid-acting insulin, and shorter than long acting insulins (ultralente, glargine or detemir).
 A recent Cochrane systematic review compared the effects of NPH insulin to other insulin analogues (insulin detemir, insulin glargine, insulin degludec) in both children and adults with Type 1 diabetes.
 Insulin detemir appeared provide a lower risk of severe hyperglycemia compared to NPH insulin, however this finding was inconsistent across included studies.
 In the same review no other clinically significant differences were found between different insulin analogues in either adults nor children.

 History

 Hans Christian Hagedorn (1888–1971) and August Krogh (1874–1949) obtained the rights for insulin from Frederick Banting and Charles Best in Toronto, Canada.
 In 1923 they formed Nordisk Insulin laboratorium, and in 1926 with August Kongsted he obtained a Danish royal charter as a non-profit foundation.

 In 1936, Hagedorn and B. Norman Jensen discovered that the effects of injected insulin could be prolonged by the addition of protamine obtained from the "milt" or semen of river trout.
 The insulin would be added to the protamine, but the solution would have to be brought to pH 7 for injection.
 University of Toronto, Canada later licensed protamine zinc insulin (PZI), to several manufacturers.
 This mixture only needs to be shaken before injection.
 The effects of PZI lasted for 24–36 h.

-In 1946, Nordisk was able to form crystals of protamine and insulin and marketed it in 1950, as neutral protamine Hagedorn (NPH) insulin.
-NPH insulin has the advantage that it can be mixed with an insulin that has a faster onset to complement its longer lasting action.

-Eventually all animal insulins made by Novo Nordisk were replaced by synthetic, recombinant "human" insulin.
-Synthetic "human" insulin is also complexed with protamine to form NPH.